hashicorp/terraform/website/source/docs/providers/aws/r/rds_cluster.html.markdown

 * `master_password` - (Required) Password for the master DB user.
 Note that this may show up in logs, and it will be stored in the state file
 * `master_username` - (Required) Username for the master DB user
+* `final_snapshot_identifier` - (Optional) The name of your final DB snapshot when this DB cluster is deleted.
+If omitted, no final snapshot will be made.
 * `availability_zones` - (Optional) A list of EC2 Availability Zones that
   instances in the DB cluster can be created in
 * `backup_retention_period` - (Optional) The days to retain backups for.
 Default